 - Despite the fact it is so common, only a third of people with an anxiety disorder are currently receiving treatment.

 - Women are 60 percent more likely to have anxiety disorders than men.

-- Anxiety disorders are very often comorbid with other mental health disorders, such as substance abuse disorder, depression, bipolar disorder, sleep disorders, and ADHD.
+- Anxiety disorders are very often comorbid with other mental health disorders, depression, bipolar disorder, sleep disorders, and ADHD.

 Anxiety Disorder Symptoms